2024 Pacific typhoon season: Tropical Storm Jongdari (Dindo)

 On August 17, a low-pressure area east of Taiwan developed into a tropical depression.
-Soon after the development of a low-level circulation center and deep convection, the JTWC issued a TCFA for the disturbance.
-A few hours later, PAGASA declared the system a tropical depression and named it Dindo, while the JMA reported it had intensified into a tropical storm and named it Jongdari, and the following day, the JTWC recognized it and designated it as 10W.
-Jongdari became devoid of convection as it was displaced from its exposed low-level circulation center and turned north-northeastward along the western edge of a subtropical ridge.
-Jongdari then weakened as it moved into the Yellow Sea and made landfall over the Korean Demilitarized Zone on August 20 before emerging into the Sea of Japan.
-The JTWC assessed the cyclone as having dissipated and ceased issuing advisories on the system, while the JMA continued to monitor the system until it was last noted on August 21.
+The JTWC soon issued a TCFA after the system developed a low-level circulation center and deep convection.
+PAGASA later named the system Dindo, while the JMA upgraded it to Tropical Storm Jongdari.
+The JTWC designated it as Tropical Depression 10W the next day.
+As Jongdari moved north-northeastward along the western edge of a subtropical ridge, its convection became displaced from the exposed low-level circulation center.
+The storm weakened over the Yellow Sea, made landfall over the Korean Demilitarized Zone on August 20, and later emerged into the Sea of Japan.
+The JTWC declared the system dissipated later that day, while the JMA continued monitoring it until August 21.

-In some parts of the southern islands of Jeju, Jongdari accumulated 60-130 mm of rain as it moved closer to the coast.
-One person was killed as a result of Jongdari, when a 60-year-old man drowned in a port located on Heuksando, Sinan County.
-He was a 43-ton fishing boat crew member that docked in the port to seek refuge from the storm.

-The remnants of Jongdari caused heavy rain and triggered flooding in Liaoning, China.
-27 people were dead or missing, total damage reached 15.47 billion yuan (US$2.15 billion).
+In southern Jeju, Jongdari dropped 60-130 mm of rain as it approached the coast.
+One person, a 60-year-old crew member of a 43-ton fishing boat, drowned in a port on Heuksando, Sinan County, where the vessel had sought shelter from the storm.
+Its remnants also brought heavy rain and flooding to Liaoning, China, leaving 27 people dead or missing and causing 15.47 billion yuan (US$2.15 billion) in damage.